 Uncertainty in the credit markets could affect the availability and cost of credit.
 Despite recent improvement in overall economic conditions, market conditions could impact our ability to obtain financing in the future, including any financing necessary to refinance existing indebtedness.
 The cost and terms of such financing is uncertain.
+Continued operating losses could affect our ability to continue to access the credit markets under our current terms and conditions.
 These and other economic factors could have a material adverse effect on demand for our products and on our financial condition and operating results.